People

 Research

-I am currently working on the NERC project DARE-UK (Detection and Attribution of Regional greenhouse gas Emissions in the UK), processing and working with ground-based observations of greenhouse gas column concentrations from three locations across London to help constrain and quantify the city's carbon emissions.
-I was also recently involved in another NERC project called MOYA (Methane Observations Yearly Assessments) for which I set up and made similar measurements from a site in Uganda to help improve our understanding of the carbon cycle in tropical Africa.
+• DARE-UK (Detection and Attribution of Regional greenhouse gas Emissions in the UK) is another NERC-funded project, for which I have been processing and working with EM27/SUN observations of greenhouse gas column concentrations from three locations across London to help constrain and quantify the city's carbon emissions.

 Publications